redchief001/pwiki/README.md

 ### Requirements

 This program requires only the Wikipedia Python module which is available on Pypi at this address https://pypi.org/project/wikipedia/ .
-Credit for this module goes to Jonathan Goldsmith.
+Credit for the Wikipedia module goes to Jonathan Goldsmith.